5 Foods to Try in Ibaraki: Melon, Hitachi Beef, Dried Sweet Potatoes, and More!

 By public transport: From JR Itako Station, take a Rokko Kitaura Line bus bound for Aso Onsen.
 After around 35 minutes, get off at the Lake Eco/Shirahama Shonen Shizen no Ie/Namegata Farmers Village bus stop.
 Namegata Farmers Village is a minute walk from the bus stop.

 Anglerfish: A Winter Food Great for Your Skin!
 (Season: November to March)

 Anko (anglerfish) is a distinct-looking deep-sea fish without scales that is soft and flabby.
-Despite its looks, it was considered a high-class food that would be presented as a gift by a daimyo (feudal lord) to the shogun in Ibaraki during the Edo Period (1603-1868).
+Despite its looks, it was considered a high-class food that would be presented as a gift by Ibaraki daimyo (feudal lords) to the shogun during the Edo Period (1603-1868).

 The fish meat is soft and has a light flavor.
 Parts of its body, such as the liver, stomach, and skin, are characterized as being highly elastic in texture.
 You might be slightly taken aback by its unique flavor and smell if it’s your first time tasting it.
 However, anglerfish is excellent for health!
 Fishers also know it as a nutrition-rich food that boosts stamina.
 Recently, the ingredient has gained popularity among beauty-conscious people because it’s full of collagen that keeps the skin looking healthy.
 It’s also rich in vitamins and low in fat and calories.

 Anko is in season from November to March.
 It tastes even more exquisite between December and February as the liver grows fatty, giving it the nickname “foie gras of the sea.”

 Recommended Way to Eat Anglerfish